Rib Tattoo Pain – How Much Do Rib Tattoos Hurt?

 When the needles puncture the thin areas of skin around the ribs, the pain can feel quite sharp and intense when compared to the regular scratching and burning sensation that comes with being tattooed on many other areas of the body that have ‘averagely thick’ skin (such as forearms, thighs and chest areas for example).

-The second reason is that fact the the needles will be penetrating so close to bone.
+The second reason is that fact that the needles will be penetrating so close to bone.

 When this happens, the tattooing sensation can feel very intense, and it often feels like your whole body is vibrating and rattling from the needles.